avast/rabbitmq-scala-client/README.md

 It usually leads to much more clear config.

 ### DeliveryResult
-The consumers `readAction` returns `Future` of `DeliveryResult`.
-The `DeliveryResult` has 4 possible values (descriptions of usual use-cases):
+The consumers `readAction` returns `Future` of [`DeliveryResult`](src/main/scala/com/avast/clients/rabbitmq/DeliveryResult.scala).
+The `DeliveryResult` has 4 possible values
+(descriptions of usual use-cases):
-1. Ack - the message was processed; it will be removed form the queue
+1. Ack - the message was processed; it will be removed from the queue
 1. Reject - the message is corrupted or for some other reason we don't want to see it again; it will be removed from the queue
 1. Retry - the message couldn't be processed at this moment (unreachable 3rd party services?); it will be requeued (inserted on the top of the queue)